robpomeroy/A-Home-for-Mo/content/homepage/twins.md

 header_menu: true
 ---

-Here's a bit more about me and my twin.
+Here's a bit more about me and my twin James.

 ![scans](images/scans.jpg)